 You will have to schedule your appointment for a date within your 90-day eligibility window.
 That window begins on the day you received the authorization to test.
 So, if you feel you need more than 90 days to prepare for the exam, you should begin studying before you submit your initial application.

-It’s highly recommended that you book your appointment as soon as you receive authorization because seats are given on a first come, first serve basis, so you want to reserve early to make sure you get the date and location you prefer.
+It’s highly recommended that you book your appointment as soon as you receive authorization because seats are given on a first-come first-served basis, so you want to reserve early to make sure you get the date and location you prefer.

 What Do I Need to Bring with Me on Test Day?